svlada/svlada.github.io/hire-me/index.md

 Need a custom software solution for your business?
 Please send me an [email](mailto:svlada@gmail.com) to discuss your project needs.

-I can help you get started on the road of building simple and well-tested working solution, together, with your team.
+I can help you get started on the road of building a simple and well-tested working solution, together, with your team.

 The major pain point of outsourcing a software project is finding an appropriate agency.
 Well established agencies are backed with sales and marketing people.
 Usually, you get overcharged for undelivered promises.